zkopru-network/blind-find/README.md

 #### Play with Admin CLI
 Admin is the admin of [Blind Find v1 contract](contracts/BlindFindContract.sol).
 To become the admin of your own Blind Find v1 network, you need to deploy a Blind Find v1 contract on Ethereum network.
 [Admin CLI](src/cli/README.md#Admin) now only works with an [Externally Owned Account (EOA)](#eoa), instead of contracts.

-Add the `address` and `atBlock` (block number where the contract resides) of your own Blind Find v1 contract address in the field `customContractAddress` in `configs.yaml`.
+To make CLI work with your deployed Blind Find v1 contract, you need to add the `address` and `atBlock` (block number where the contract resides) of the contract in the field `customContractAddress` in `configs.yaml`.

 ```yaml
 network: